wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-your-microsoft-365-experience/includes/5-complete-your-tenant-configuration.md

  -  Has your company established proper governance policies for mobile devices?
  -  Have the DNS records been updated and published globally?
  -  If Azure Active Directory Connect is in place, is the connector properly configured?
- -  If Multi-Factor Authentication is employed, has it been properly configured?
+ -  If multifactor authentication is employed, has it been properly configured?
  -  Are the mailing policies in place to protect inbound and outbound mail flow?
  -  Is the Organizational profile set up with the correct information?